 Hand the original documents to the Clerk, and tell them that you are filing for temporary orders.
 They will take the original documents for you and start processing/filing them.
 You will need to “conform stamp” your copies of the documents.
 The conforming stamp is a stamp that says the date you filed and which courthouse the documents were filed at.
 The stamp is to be used on each of your copies to indicate to the person who receives them that you have filed exact copies of those documents on that date.
 You can ask the Clerk to borrow their “conforming stamp” if you don’t see it at the Clerk’s window.
 Take the stamp and stamp the top right-hand corner of the document copies (there is a blank space of about 3 inches above the title/caption to each document on the first page – put the stamp there).

-Once each documents is stamped and the Clerk processed your originals, you will take your copies and leave the Clerk’s office.
+Once each document is stamped and the Clerk processes your originals, you will take your copies and leave the Clerk’s office.

 Serving the Other Parent After Filing Is Complete